 BJJ rash guards are constructed with a flatlock stitch.
 What’s a flatlock stitch?
 It’s special stitching that brings the garment seams together to minimize skin chaffing and ensure a tight, compressed fit against your skin.

 Instead of using a conventional four-panel t-shirt construction, rash guards use six panels, which ensures increased mobility, wet or dry.
 The BJJ rash guard is typically thicker and stronger than a surf rash guard and especially a compression shirt.

-You can find various types of rash guards on the market.
+You can find various types and styles of rash guards on the market.
 The most common are short sleeve cut, sleeveless and long sleeve.

 It is recommended that one buys a full sleeve rash guard to provide more safety to the skin and prevent staph infection.
 Long sleeves are also great at keeping you warmer in winter months.
 Training partners may appreciate them more because of the reduced contact with your skin.
 However, many people maintaining the feel of their arms (and possibly enjoy showing off), in which case short sleeve (or sleeveless) is the preferred choice.

 There are numerous designs on the market, from plain designs to tuxedo’s imprinted on the rash guard guard.
 Let your imagination run wild.
 You can find awesome zombie rash guards or even become your favorite super saiyan inspired character.